rpupkin77/zipfeeder.py/README.md

 ## Contributors

-If you wish to improve or fork this project, feel free, not all pull requests will be excepted.
+If you wish to improve or fork this project, feel free, not all pull requests will be accepted.

 ## License